-Studying the anatomy of the wrists and arms, to contain many bones, ligaments, tendons and joints.
+Studying the anatomy of wrist and arms shows that it contains numerous joints, ligaments, tendons and muscles.
 They all need careful protection when doing sports or leading an active life.
 We do so much with our hands and arms, especially during sports.
 Having a wrist injuries or arm injuries can seriously debilitate our lifestyle and impede our athletic training.

 Wrist injuries are some of the most common accidents that sports players and athletes experience.
 Symptoms of a serious wrist or arm injuries like a break, tear, cut or sprain include swelling, pain, numbness or coldness.
 You might also experience abnormal twisting of the fingers or hand, or persistent bleeding.